Insulin (medication): Subcutaneous

 Insulin is usually taken as subcutaneous injections by single-use syringes with needles, an insulin pump, or by repeated-use insulin pens with needles.
 People who wish to reduce repeated skin puncture of insulin injections often use an injection port in conjunction with syringes.

 The use of subcutaneous injections of insulin is designed to mimic the natural physiological cycle of insulin secretion, while taking into account the various properties of the formulations used such as half-life, onset of action, and duration of action.
 In many people, both a rapid- or short-acting insulin product as well as an intermediate- or long-acting product are used to decrease the amount of injections per day.
-In some, insulin injections may be combined with other injection therapy such as GLP-1 agonists.
+In some, insulin injections may be combined with other injection therapy such as GLP-1 receptor agonists.
 Cleansing of the injection site and injection technique are required to ensure effective insulin therapy.

 Insulin pump

 Insulin pumps are a reasonable solution for some.
 Advantages to the person are better control over background or basal insulin dosage, bolus doses calculated to fractions of a unit, and calculators in the pump that may help with determining bolus infusion dosages.
 The limitations are cost, the potential for hypoglycemic and hyperglycemic episodes, catheter problems, and no "closed loop" means of controlling insulin delivery based on current blood glucose levels.

 Insulin pumps may be like 'electrical injectors' attached to a temporarily implanted catheter or cannula.
 Some who cannot achieve adequate glucose control by conventional (or jet) injection are able to do so with the appropriate pump.

 Indwelling catheters pose the risk of infection and ulceration, and some peoples may also develop lipodystrophy due to the infusion sets.
 These risks can often be minimized by keeping infusion sites clean.
 Insulin pumps require care and effort to use correctly.